skeggse/node-discover/README.md

 * Add tests for Discovery itself.
 * More documentation, both inline and API.
 * Improve service discovery node removal handling.
+* Let other services know that this service is going down if stopped.

 ### Questions